uezo/signin-with-apple-python/README.md

 $ python run.py
 ```

-If your server runs on your desktop, use ngrok to tunnel the http access from the internet.
+If you run the server on your desktop, use ngrok to tunnel the http access from the internet.
 This is the sample command to enable to access to your app by `https://yoursubdomain.ngrok.io/`.

 ```